obsidian-memodack-plugin/obsidian-memodack-plugin/README.md

 ### Settings

 The plugin uses an API for text translation and text-to-speech (TTS).
 Currently, the provider is Google.
 To obtain an API key, you need to enable access to two services: [Cloud Translation API](https://console.cloud.google.com/marketplace/product/google/translate.googleapis.com) and [Cloud Text-to-Speech API](https://console.cloud.google.com/marketplace/product/google/texttospeech.googleapis.com).
 After that, you can create an API key in the [Credentials](https://console.cloud.google.com/apis/credentials) section.

+**You can use the plugin without connecting to Google services, but in that case, text-to-speech and translation won't work — however, Blitz mode will!**

 ![alt text](docs/settings.png)